Where to go in Kerala: Tips for Female Solo Travel

-Another blog written by Nicky Millar giving you the best tips for women travelling in Kerala and the best way to solo female travel in Kerala from a first-hand perspective.
+A blog written by Nicky Millar on Where is best to visit in Kerala.
+She gives tips for female solo travel in Kerala from a first hand perspective.

-It will hardly come as a shock to anyone planning to take on India that Kerala is one of the “go-to” states.
+Kerala is arguably one of the best places to visit in India.
 From rolling tea plantations, sweeping game reserves to mystical backwaters.
 Not to mention the food, people and climate—this place has everything!Plan your trip

 I started my Kerala adventure in Kumily because mudslides prevented me from getting to Munnar, which is the place to go see tea plantations.
-Although the weather was a little grim, as it was the tail end of the monsoon period, I felt it to be a worthwhile trip.
+Although the weather was a little grim at the end of the monsoon period, I felt it to be a worthwhile trip.
 I decided to get an auto-rickshaw tour guide.
-This was the first time I had done this sort of thing, but given the distance between the sites it was well work it.
-I ventured from a coffee factory to an ayurvedic spice farm, a tea plantation and finally a view of the town that I hear is breathtaking (but given the torrential downpour at the time I am unfortunately unable to personally vouch for it!)
+This was the first time I had done this sort of thing, but given the distance between the sites it was well worth it.
+I ventured from a coffee factory to an ayurvedic spice farm, a tea plantation and finally a view of the town that I hear is breathtaking.

 My advice for solo female travel in Kerala is that you are able to do just as much as you had hoped for.
 Visiting the backwaters is definitely a must-see adventure.